 As an undergraduate (high school leavers and those studying at university for the first time) you will be able to choose from a range of discipline areas (majors) in the three-year Bachelor of Science (BSc) degree.

-Students enrolled in one of the other UWA Bachelor's degrees can still study science as a second major or through broadening, complementary or elective units.
+Students enrolled at UWA in Bachelors' degrees in other faculties can still study science as a second major, or through broadening, complementary or elective units.

-Research degrees include a Master of Science or PhD and involve a major research investigation or a series of related research projects, the results of which make a significant contribution to the knowledge and understanding in a field of study.
+Higher degrees by research, such as the Master of Philosophy (Science) and Doctor of Philosophy (Science), are research-only degrees designed for students who already have a background in research and involve a major research investigation or a series of related research projects, the results of which make a significant contribution to the knowledge and understanding in a field of study.

 The International Centre provides support and information for international students on admission, fees and visas.